nickcharlton/talks/maintaining-open-source/presentation.md

 ^ As a maintainer, I think I’m pretty bad at it, but somehow people keep using all of them.
-If you opened an issue, or contributed a PR in the last few months or so, I’ve likely still not seen it.
-It’s a bit like my email inbox…
+If you opened an issue, or contributed a PR in the last few months or so, I’ve likely still not looked at it.

 ---